Do you want to change the default search URL slug in WordPress?

 If you take a look at your browser’s address bar, you’ll see the new SEO-friendly search URL.

-Another option is to edit the .htaccess file.
-This method is more complicated so isn’t recommended for beginners.
+Another option is to edit your site’s .htaccess file.
+This method is more complicated, so it isn’t recommended for beginners.
+However, it does allow you to change the search URL slug without using a code snippet plugin.

 Once you’ve done that, open .htaccess and paste the following code at the bottom of the file: